AngleProtocol/merkl-docs/merkl-mechanisms/customization-options.md

   }
 ]
 ```

+{% hint style="info" %}
+This is our current recommended method for private LP deals: whitelisted addresses aren’t shown in the Merkl app, and users only see “API boost” in the campaign rules.
+More features for such campaigns will be rolled out in the future!
+{% endhint %}

 #### Dynamic blacklist (example)
 Similarly, **you can keep a mutable blacklist without having to cancel and then recreate a campaign**.
 To achieve this: